The truth about firming creams

 - Daily use of an exfoliant containing salicylic acid (BHA) or glycolic acid (AHA) can really help.
 Along with exfoliating for smoother skin, there is also a good amount of research showing these ingredients build more collagen and, to some extent, can help firm the skin.
 You don't need to use both; one or the other is fine, or, if you like, you can alternate.

 - Vitamin A, also called retinol, applied topically can improve the shape of the elastin your skin still has; there is even a small amount of research showing it can build elastin.
 (It definitely can build more collagen.)
 Applying a retinol product every night can help a lot!
 The same is true for prescription retinoids.
+Alternatively, try the plant-derived skincare ingredient bakuchiol.
+Research shows this natural ingredient has many anti-ageing benefits such as reducing the appearance of fine lines and wrinkles.

 - Medical procedures such as lasers and other light therapies such as Fraxel or Ulthera have impressive skin-firming results and can also improve crepey skin!
 Rather than spending money on expensive firming creams and facials that don't—and won't—work, you could set those funds aside and in a few months easily afford these types of skin-changing treatments from a dermatologist.